 Round 2 - Regional Finals

 Round 2 of the competition is the State Finals, held in each State and Territory in Australia.
 Students who achieve a high score in Round 1 are invited to attend a full day of activities at a university campus or research institution.
-The Round 2 study book is Brain Facts, 2012 Edition by the Society from Neuroscience.
+The Round 2 study book is Brain Facts, 2018 Edition by the Society for Neuroscience.

 As well as participating in two rounds of live questioning to determine who will become the State or Territory champion, students also experience a day filled with activities to educate them about neuroscience research.
 This may include lab tours, demonstrations, lectures, experiments and the opportunity to speak to researchers.
 There is also a team competition on the day where schools compete against each other to win prizes for their school.

-The State Finals are held between June and August.
+The State Finals are held between June and August each year.

 Round 3 - National Finals

-Round 3 is the National Finals where 8 Australian students compete against each other to become the Australian Brain Bee Challenge Champion.
-Round 3 has been held annually since 2007 at the Australian Neuroscience Society (ANS) conference.
+Round 3 is the National Finals where seven Australian students (one from each state/territory) compete against each other to become the Australian Brain Bee Champion.
+Round 3 has been held annually since 2007 at the Australasian Neuroscience Society (ANS) conference.

 Students compete in 4 challenges, held over 2 days including an anatomy challenge, a written short answer challenge, a patient diagnosis challenge and a live question and answer challenge.
 Students also have the opportunity to attend ANS scientific sessions and meet with scientists, researchers and students involved in neuroscience.